A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields

-In the next sections, it will be shown that a full-field approximation of the wave equation for a source is equivalent to computing superposition of actions of a causal Green's function on the space of support of the source.
-Therefore, this short section is added to derive the well-determined Green's function solutions to the wave equation explicitly in terms of the actions of a causal Green's function.
+This section derives the wavefield explicitly in terms of the action of the causal Green's function on sources supported on the infinite hyperplane bounding the half-space.

-\subsection{Monopole formula}
+\subsection{Monopole Formula}

-As discussed in section \ref{sec:wave-time}, the monopole formula is based an assumption of a vibrating piston mounted on a rigid baffle.
-This assumption implies that the normal derivative of the wavefield vanishes on the baffle except the aperture.
-Correspondingly, using a causal Green's function $g_+^N$, which satisfies a homogeneous \textit{Neumann} boundary condition over the surface $\partial \nu$ bounding the source, the integral over that surface will be a function of only the normal pressure derivative $-\partial p_+ /\partial \bn' $, which is a monopole source.
-Accordingly, the monopole variants of \textit{Kirchhoff-Helmholtz} or \textit{Rayleigh-Sommerfeld} formulae yield in the time domain
+As previously discussed, the monopole integral formula is derived under the assumption of a vibrating piston mounted on a rigid baffle.
+This configuration enforces a vanishing normal derivative of the wavefield on the baffle, except on the front face of the vibrating piston.
+Consequently, a \textit{Neumann} Green's function, denoted by \( g_+^N \), is used.
+This Green's function satisfies a homogeneous Neumann boundary condition on the surface \( \partial \nu \).